-Risk evaluation and mitigation actions for primary feedstock about WKH can be done at the state database https://kadastras.amvmt.lt, and compliance with work safety demands shall be based on audits at forest management units.
+Risk evaluation for primary feedstock about WKH presence can be done at the state database https://geoportal.lt, and compliance with work safety demands shall be based on audits at forest management units.

 For both, Latvia and Lithuania, secondary feedstock approval is possible only for that processors who have rough wood suppliers, which correspond to Risk mitigation requirements and who agreed to cooperate for the purpose of evaluation and mitigation of risks on their processing places before processing the wood.